bigtoga/Examples/Statistics/Basics of statistics/Variables - Discrete vs continuous.md

 # Discrete data points
+### ELI5
+Discrete data can only take a small, predefined set of values.

 Discrete data involves round, concrete numbers that are determined by counting.
 Discrete data relates to individual, countable items.
 Some synonyms for the word “discrete” include: disconnected, separate and distinct.